 He's above the cut of the average Mook, but not smart enough to be the Evil Overlord, or even the Evil Chancellor.
 He's not a Corrupt Corporate Executive, because he never got above Corrupt Corporate Middle Management.
 He is neither bold, aggressive, or action-oriented enough to be the Mook Lieutenant.
 He's definitely corrupt, though.
-He's venal, petty and foolish, but is often a Punch-Clock Villain who might be a candidate for a HeelFace Turn.
+He's venal, petty and foolish, but is often a Punch-Clock Villain who might be a candidate for a Heel–Face Turn.
 Usually, the Big Bad considers him a convenient patsy.
 The biggest obstacle he presents to the heroes is telling more competent people what to do.

-He will often not have the brains or guts to be able to rise above the threat-level of the average Smug Snake, and if he should happen to be ambitious enough to try his hand at being The Starscream he is very not likely to ever succeed.
-As his main function in his organisation is getting lower ranking mooks to do all the dirty grunt work, also expect him to be a Dirty Coward who will attempt to stay out of any direct confrontation with the hero(es) and instead relying on throwing his underlings into the fray between himself and them.
+He will often not have the brains or guts to be able to rise above the threat-level of the average Smug Snake, and if he should happen to be ambitious enough to try his hand at being The Starscream, he is not very likely to ever succeed.
+As his main function in his organisation is getting lower-ranking mooks to do all the dirty grunt work, also expect him to be a Dirty Coward who will attempt to stay out of any direct confrontation with the hero(es) and instead relying on throwing his underlings into the fray between himself and them.

 - Chapman from Animorphs is a junior high school vice principal and an important member of the Sharing, one of the Yeerks' main fronts for "recruiting" young people.

 - Crispin Horsefry in Going Postal, and arguably the rest of the chairmen of the Grand Trunk working with Reacher Gilt.